Supernatural season 1: Reception

 After the first four episodes of Supernatural aired in 2005, the WB decided to pick up the series for a full season of 22 episodes.
 During those first episodes, the series was ranked third in males aged 18–34 and 12–34.
 It also posted an increase of 73% in males aged 18–49 from the year before, although it only gained 4% in total viewers, and retained 91% of viewers from its lead-in, Gilmore Girls.
 Supernaturals first season averaged about 3.81 million American viewers.
 According to Special Forces Soldier Master Sergeant Kevin Wise at a 2007 Supernatural convention, the DVDs most requested by armed forces personnel in Iraq and Afghanistan were the first two seasons of the series.

-On Metacritic, the season scored 59 out of 100 based on 22 reviews, indicating "mixed or average reviews".
-The review aggregator website Rotten Tomatoes reported a 87% approval rating with an average rating of 7.32/10 based on 31 reviews.
+The review aggregator website Rotten Tomatoes reported a 87% approval rating with an average rating of 7.3/10 based on 31 reviews.
 The website's consensus reads, "Despite some too-hip dialogue and familiar thematic elements, Supernaturals vigilante brothers manage to stir up some legitimate scares."
+On Metacritic, the season scored 59 out of 100 based on 22 reviews, indicating "mixed or average" reviews.